“It’s stinking hot!”

 Examples of other control measures:

-• Giving seasonal workers the opportunity to acclimatise to working in hot conditions
+- Provide seasonal workers with the opportunity to acclimate to hot weather.

 But, to have a significant impact on reducing heat-related illness, many control methods need to be used.